workadventure/upload-maps/README.md

 # Map Upload Package for WorkAdventure

-This package is designed to help you upload maps from Tild to the map storage of WorkAdventure.
+This package is designed to help you upload maps from Tiled to the map storage of WorkAdventure.

 ## Installation